Programming-0101/TheBook/_old/_manuscript/topic-J.md

 * TotalItems() – This method loops through all the values inside of the Numbers object to calculate and return the total of the values.
 * AverageItems() – This method gets all the values inside of the Numbers object so as to calculate the average value.
 If no values exist in the Numbers object, then the method returns an average of zero.
-* MaxValue() – This method examines the Numbers object’s values to see which value is the largest.
+* MaxValue() – This method examines the Numbers object's values to see which value is the largest.
 If there are no values inside of the Numbers object, then the method returns the smallest possible value that is supported by the programming language.

 ![](J-Aggregator.png)